-If you are entering a degree or certificate program at the College, you may be required to take placement tests in reading, writing, and mathematics before you register for your first courses.
-If you are a recent high school graduate, you may be able to use your high school transcripts to bypass all or part of the placement test.
-To determine if you are eligible, you may contact 937.328.6049 or email successcenter@clarkstate.edu.
-This test will determine the level of classes in which you will have the most success during your first term at Clark State.
+If students are entering a degree or certificate program at the College, they may be required to take placement tests in reading, writing, and mathematics before they register for their first courses.
+If students are a recent high school graduate, they may be able to use their high school transcripts to bypass all or part of the placement test.
+To determine if they are eligible, students may call 937.328.6049 or email successcenter@clarkstate.edu.
+This test will determine the level of classes in which students will have the most success during their first term at Clark State.

 A scheduled appointment is required for testing.
-Allow yourself three hours to take the tests.
-Testing may not be necessary if you have transfer English and math college courses or adequate ACT or SAT scores (see below).
-If you are enrolling exclusively in non-credit courses you do not need to take the test.
+Allow three hours to take the tests.
+Testing may not be necessary if students have transfer English and math college courses or adequate ACT or SAT scores (see below).
+If they are enrolling exclusively in non-credit courses they do not need to take the test.